Research Program

 Thomas Dionysopoulos

 We evaluate on 30 prompts across 5 categories (4 strategy families, 9 metrics, 36 valid combinations).
-An unconstrained pipeline executes valid-but-unwarranted capabilities at 23.3%; the grounded pipeline reduces this to 10.0% (Fisher exact p = 0.027), eliminating them entirely on undiscoverable prompts (100% to 0%).
-On adversarial prompts exploiting discovery-alias gaps, the grounded pipeline has a higher failure rate -- a tradeoff inherent to constraining the admissible set.
-Repeated executions produce bit-identical hashes across 50 runs.
-Grounding overhead is under 14 ms.
+An assertion-only pipeline (schema validation, no verification) executes unwarranted capabilities at 23.3%; the verified pipeline reduces this to 10.0% (Fisher exact p = 0.027), eliminating them entirely on undiscoverable prompts (100% to 0%).
+Repeated executions produce bit-identical hashes across all 50 runs; an 8-layer execution hash decomposes provenance for fault localization without re-execution.
+Verification overhead is under 14 ms.

 @article{dionysopoulos2026grounding,

-title = {The Grounding Gate: Admissibility and Replay Guarantees
+title = {The Grounding Gate: Verified Tool Selection

 for AI-Driven Research},